Updated: Sep 28, 2021

 I am walking my way through this pandemic, and doing so provides me time to integrate my experiences in my life, in my work, and my own complex responses to the many issues we are currently facing.
 I walk for pleasure first, and then, for exercise.
 They are not mutually exclusive, but like a Feldenkrais® lesson, the questions of how we can make walking easier, more elegant, and more comfortable rise to the surface.
 The exploration itself can shift us into an entirely different and more pleasurable state.

 Sometimes, my walk is just a series of brief scrambles around the neighborhood to take a break from a computer screen.
 On other days, I take a long slow pace through the neighboring park.
 On still others, I escape to a local trail, picking up the pace to sweat and to feel how my body responds to being pushed.

 I love to exercise, but I approach it mostly through a sensory-curiosity approach.
-I have no interest in getting a best time, in feeling any type of "burn", or making myself nauseous.
+I have no interest in getting a best time or in making myself nauseous.
 Been there, done that.
 But sometimes, from a back doorway, I find that I did something more efficiently, or that I added distance and pace but end with more energy than when I began.
 I love to experiment with ways to feel my strength and power when I walk, noticing when I can speed up while working less.
 I love to challenge myself to take hills with the easiest possible breathing.
 I love to play with the concept of how to move more quickly, more smoothly.